pradeep3sep/interviewquestion/README ReactJs.md

 The Shadow DOM is a browser technology designed primarily for scoping variables and CSS in web components.\
 The Virtual DOM is a concept implemented by libraries in JavaScript on top of browser APIs.

-The Shadow DOM and Virtual DOM are two different concepts used to manage and render user interfaces in web development.
-Let's break down what each is and provide an example using functional components in a JavaScript library like React.

 ### Shadow DOM

 The Shadow DOM is a part of the Web Components standard, providing `encapsulation for DOM and CSS` or `separate environment dom, css from global environment`.
 It allows developers to create components with their own isolated DOM tree and styles, preventing style and script interference from the rest of the document.